Krishnasfw/Automation-Testing/README.md

 -> Comparatively speaking, Selenium uses fewer resources than other automation test tools.
 -> One of the most significant changes to Selenium has been the inclusion of the WebDriver API.

+# Selenium Website
+       Selenium.dev

+# Pre-requisites for Selenium
+ In order to understand Selenium in a better way, we need to know the below pre-requisites first:
+      HTML
+      Locators
+      Java